settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 **How It Works**:
 - LLM generates complete new content objects
-- Output jsonDoc starts empty and gets progressively filled during streaming
+- Output jsondoc starts empty and gets progressively filled during streaming
 - Used for brainstorming, outline generation, chronicles creation
 - Template prompts ask for complete structured responses